elizsafar/English-for-designers/03-curriculum-vitae/eliska-safarova-cv.md

  * **Software experience:**

-   *Adobe CC - Illustrator, Photoshop, Lightroom, InDesign, Adobe XD*
+   *Adobe CC - Illustrator, Photoshop, Lightroom, InDesign, Adobe XD* - what do you do in it ? i do logos in illustrator, illustartion..
+   - write what are you doing i these programmes

    *Procreate*